mysociety/fixmystreet/customising/css.md

 The CSS is stored in `web/cobrands/` under which there are directories for Cobrands.
-Note that FixMyStreet uses SCSS and Compass to generate its CSS so there are no CSS files until `bin/make_css` has been run.
+Note that FixMyStreet uses SCSS and Compass to generate its CSS so there are no CSS files until `bin/make_css` has been run as the site user.

 The CSS provided with FixMyStreet uses CSS3 media queries in a mobile-first format order to adapt the layout to work on different devices.
 It is structured